marta-rakowska/qa_manual_challenge/README.md

     SET email = 'pati@mail.com'
     WHERE name = 'Patrycja';

-16. For each purchase display name and surname of the customer who rented a movie.
+16. For each purchase display name and surname of the customer who bought a movie.
 Use the INNER JOIN function.

     SELECT customers.name, customers.surname, movies.title
     FROM sale